 Face shields are not effective at protecting you and others from respiratory droplets.
 They have large gaps below and alongside the face through which droplets can escape and reach others around you.

 While face shields alone are not effective protection against COVID-19, you can wear a face shield, goggles or other forms of eye protection along with an effective face mask for added protection.

 Coronavirus Face Mask Filters

-Some coronavirus masks come with space to include a filter, but are they actually effective?
-The only coronavirus face masks that include professional-grade filters are respirators like N95s, which should not be used by the general public.
+Some face masks, primarily cloth masks, come with space to include a filter, but are they actually effective?
+The only coronavirus face masks that include professional-grade filters are respirators like N95s.
 Learn more about mask myths.

-Some people have suggested that folded coffee filters, vacuum cleaner bags, HVAC filters, and more can add additional protection to your mask.
-However, there is no evidence for this as of July 2020.
-Homemade filters can actually make it harder for you to breathe in the mask.
+Some people have suggested that folded coffee filters, vacuum cleaner bags, HVAC filters and more can add additional protection to your mask.
+However, there is no evidence of this.
+Makeshift filters can actually make it harder for you to breathe in the mask.

 UMMS provides our expert-reviewed content to keep our community informed.
 When sharing this copyrighted content, please link to our site so that critical updates are reflected.